 You must have heard this many times before; subjecting honey to heat and consuming it is dangerous.

-Is cooking with honey bad?
+👩🍳🍯Is cooking with honey bad?

 Firstly, consuming honey that is heated, has ZERO health benefits because you have killed all the wonderful goodness of honey.
 It ends up being a mere sweetener.

 Secondly, when honey is heated, it’s chemical composition shifts from being exceptionally life giving, to becoming deleterious to good health.
-According to Ayurveda, it is said that consuming honey that is treated with heat or mixed with hot food and drink causes ‘Ama’ or accumulation of undigested matter that leads to digestive issues.
+According to Ayurveda, it is said that consuming honey that is treated with heat or mixed with hot food and drink causes ‘Ama’ or accumulation of undigested matter in the gut and that leads to digestive issues.
 The chemicals generated by heating honey tend to adhere to mucous linings in the digestive system and obstructs nutrients from food being absorbed by body cells and also obstructs proper discharge of wastes.
 When that happens disease will inevitably follow.

 To conclude, So, baking and cooking with honey is okay on occasion, but do not make a habit of consuming honey subjected to heat.